CaddyGlow/ccproxy-api/docs/getting-started/installation.md

 Use `--apt-package` to install additional Debian packages before the proxy starts, `--setup-command` for ad-hoc shell snippets, and `--setup-script` to run a local script inside the container (mounted read-only under `/tmp/docker-runner/`).

+If you want a reusable image containing those changes, use the `extend` command to build a new tag layered on top of the base ccproxy image.